wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

 - **Concept**
    - The index on multiple columns.
    - The column order can significantly affect the composite index's usefulness.
+- **Cons**
    - The composite indexes can become large and use more storage space (Need to find balance between query performance and storage usage).
 - **Strategies**
    - The column that narrows down the data most should come first in the index.
 - **Use cases**
-   - Beneficial for queries that filter or sort by a specific set of columns.
+   - Queries that filter or sort by a specific set of columns.

 ### Covering index
 - **Concepts**
    - All the indexed columns are used in the select, where, and join clauses of the query.
    - Database can retrieve all the necessary information from the covering index itself without additional lookups in the table.
+- **Cons**
    - The covering indexes can become large and use more storage space (Need to find balance between query performance and storage usage).
 - **Use cases**
-   - Beneficial for large tables and queries that return a small subset of columns.
+   - Large tables and queries that return a small subset of columns.

 ### Unique index
 - **Concepts**